freddiekaplan-cme/simple_npm_page_builder/README.md

 Simple Page Builder

 WHERE TO START

 Build a simple site with a few commands in the terminal, starting with "npm run start" or "npm run build".
 Sites are built in the "sites" folder.
+You need node to use npm.

 COMMAND OPTIONS ARE ...
 OPTIONAL

 There is only one command option: "--build" or "-b".
 It's not mandatory to use, the script will still run the build command without it.

 ARGUMENTS

 Here's where the fun starts, you can put in your own arguments in a specific order to create your simple website:

 "Type" "Name" "Color"